About Plant Powered You

 Hey there!

-I’m the writer behind Plant Powered You a resource to help you learn about plant based nutrition so you can confidently practice your values as a vegan.
+I’m the writer behind Plant Powered You a resource for anyone to learn about veganism, vegan nutrition, and find some cool plant based recipes along the way.

 As for me, I am a plant powered Registered Dietitian Nutritionist (RDN) who has worked in clinical and community settings as a dietitian.
+Aside from my business, I currently work as a adjunct faculty in the Nutrition & Dietetics department at Andrews University.

 I am also a wife, mom of two intelligent girls, a runner, new Ethiopian food lover, not so new chocolate lover, and ethical vegan who was raised eating meat and loads of dairy.

-And if you want to tell me your story or send me that vegan recipe you can’t get enough of, I’d love to hear from ya!
+If you want to tell me your story or send me that vegan recipe you can’t get enough of, I’d love to hear from ya!
 You can connect with me over here.

 - Credentials: Registered Dietitian Nutritionist (RDN)